axw/gocov/README.md

 A simple helper tool for generating HTML output from gocov.

 [gocov-xml](https://github.com/AlekSi/gocov-xml):
 A simple helper tool for generating XML output in Cobertura format for CIs like Jenkins and others from gocov.

-Use to integrate with [Codecov](https://codecov.io) continuous code coverage tracking system.
-Learn more
+> Use to integrate with [Codecov](https://codecov.io) continuous code coverage tracking system.

 [goveralls](https://github.com/mattn/goveralls):
 Go integration for Coveralls.io continuous code coverage tracking system.